-If you are thinking of setting up a gardening club you may find the following websites useful:
+If you are thinking of setting up a gardening club or you would like some further information, you may find the following websites useful:

 - Growing Schools